webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Sometimes you may want to use some options when opening the browser like opening an incognito window.
-In order to do that you can set `open` to an object.
-The object must have `app` property as an array.
-The first element in the array must be the browser name and the other following elements are the options you want.
+If you want to use flags when opening the browser like opening an incognito window (`--incognito` flag), you can set `open` to an object.
+The object accepts all [open](https://www.npmjs.com/package/open) options, `app` property must be an array.
+The first element in the array must be the browser name and the other following elements are the flags you want to use.
 For example:

 __webpack.config.js__